How do I apply?

 What happens after I'm admitted?

-You will need to submit a Matriculation Form (available on Important Documents) and $200 tuition deposit by the reply date specified in your letter of admission.
-(If for some reason you are denied a student visa for FDU, your $200 will be refunded.)
+You must submit a Matriculation Form and $200 tuition deposit by the reply date specified in your letter of admission.
 This $200 deposit goes towards your first semester tuition and is not an added charge.
+If for some reason you are denied a student visa for FDU, your $200 will be refunded.

 Students who would like to live on campus must submit an additional $350 housing deposit and a room reservation form.